 Sasson—Yes, That Sasson—and Johnny Was Release New Collaboration

 Before influencers and social media, fashion brands took to old-fashioned television advertising with taglines and jingles.
-And one of them, Sasson, entered the pop-culture lexicon with the French motto “Ooh, la, la—Sasson!”
+And one of them, Sasson, entered the pop-culture lexicon with the French motto “OO-LA-LA—Sasson!”

 Whether the phrase makes a return remains to be seen, but the denim brand is back thanks to a collaboration with Johnny Was released last month.
 The California Apparel News caught up with Paul Guez, who founded Sasson in 1976 and is presently based in Los Angeles, and Rob Trauber, CEO of Johnny Was, to welcome back the iconic brand and get a sense for what’s in store.